arenatheme/thelook/templates.md

 Most pages are supposed to have respective static sections for configuration, so always remember to check **Sections**.

-The following will only mention pages that have static to set up.
+The following will only mention pages that have static sections.

 {% sample lang="Product Templates" %}